 The dialectic in DBT refers to two seemingly opposite things being true at the same time.
-For example, a central DBT tenet is that we are all doing the best we can at any given moment and we need to do the sometimes hard work to make changes so we can have the the life we want.
+For example, a central DBT tenet is that we are all doing the best we can at any given moment and we need to do the sometimes uncomfortable work to make changes so we can have the life we want.
 Both are true.

 Another way of describing dialectics is balancing the opposing positions of acceptance and change.